Chronic Inflammatory Response Syndrome (CIRS)

 A New Paradigm for Chronic Disease

-Part IV: CIRS Treatment Pathway — A Guide to Biotoxin Related Illness Treatment
+Part IV: CIRS Treatment Protocol — A Guide to Biotoxin Related Illness Treatment

 What steps had Steve taken to regain his health?
 How had the vigor he once had prior to his illness returned?
 What lessons from his case could others learn from?